AdvaiyaLabs/Zendesk-with-Nexmo-SMS/README.md

 7. App will get installed and listed under **Manage Apps section.**

-## Steps to use the Zendesk with nexmo SMS
+## Steps to use the Zendesk with Nexmo SMS

 1. Login into the Zendesk portal with admin credentials.